A Good Woman (film): Critical reception

 Rotten Tomatoes reports a 37% approval rating based on 83 reviews with an average rating of 5.3/10 and the consensus that the film "lacks bite due to liberties taken with the source material, coupled with uneven performances."
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 29 critics, indicating "mixed or average" reviews.

-Hunt's performance was panned with the AV Club saying, "Helen Hunt looks embarrassingly out of place trying to play an infamous seductress."
+Hunt's performance was panned with The A.V.
+Club saying, "Helen Hunt looks embarrassingly out of place trying to play an infamous seductress."